cpp-for-yourself/lectures-and-homeworks/lectures/variant.md

 }
 ```

-That being said, our `Overloaded` struct can take anything that has a call operator, so, as a tiny exercise, try to use the above `Overloaded` struct with the `Printer` function object we created in the previous example.
+All in all, our `Overloaded` struct can take anything that has a call operator, so, as a tiny exercise, try to use the above `Overloaded` struct with the `Printer` function object we created in the previous example.
 Would that work?
 <!-- Post a link to godbolt.org with your answer in the comments.
-And if you feel that I'm doing an ok job at explaining all of this, do hit those like and subscribe buttons and consider supporting this channel by becoming a sponsor. -->
+And while you're there, please take a moment and answer a simple question for me: "how useful are my videos to you"?
+If they *are* useful, please tell me what they helped you achieve in the comments, and maybe even consider supporting this channel if they brought you something tangible.

+If these videos fall short of their goal of being helpful though, please tell me what I can improve.
+I spent quite some time on these videos and it would be such a waste not to keep improving them just because of the lack of feedback.

+Regardless of the choices you made, I thank you sincerely for your time!
+Now back to `std::visit`. -->

 ### How `std::visit` selects the correct function

 The fact that `std::visit` can select the correct function from a variant seems almost magical, but, as always, it is nothing but a clever implementation.

-The exact details of how `std::visit` is implemented are probably beyond the scope of today's lecture, but we can quote cppreference.com to get the gist of how the appropriate function is selected when `std::visit` is called:
+The exact details of how `std::visit` is implemented are probably beyond the scope of today's lecture, but we can quote [cppreference.com](https://en.cppreference.com/w/cpp/utility/variant/visit2.html#Notes) to get the gist of how the appropriate function is selected when `std::visit` is called:

 > Implementations usually generate a table equivalent to a possibly multidimensional array of function pointers for every specialization of `std::visit`, which is similar to the implementation of virtual functions.
 > On typical implementations, the time complexity of the invocation of the callable can be considered equal to that of access to an element in a possibly multidimensional array or execution of a switch statement.

 That is to say: selecting the right function is usually pretty fast but still takes *some* tiny amount of time **at runtime**.
-And the more different `std::visit` calls there are the slower every call will become.
+And the more different `std::visit` calls there are - the slower every call becomes.

-But the main message I wanted to convey here is that with this tiny example we *did* implement dynamic polymorphism that still lets us use value semantics (and even built-in types)! 🎉
+But the main message I wanted to convey here is that this selection *does* happen at runtime and that means that we *did* implement dynamic polymorphism that still lets us use value semantics (and even built-in types) and typically works pretty fast! 🎉

 ### Visitor must cover all variant types

+However, the whole conversation about `std::visit` would not be complete without talking about one important pitfall of `std::visit` that I see many beginners struggle with.
+And we'll have to do some digging to understand all the reasons behind it.

-One important pitfall of `std::visit` that I see many beginners struggle with, is that we need to ensure that *all* the types in a variant are covered in the function object we provide into the `std::visit`.
+You see, we need to ensure that *all* the types in a variant are covered in the function object we provide into the `std::visit`.
 The code won't compile otherwise.

 This might seem confusing at the beginning: why do we have to cover cases that we never aim to use?
 However, the reason why it was designed this way becomes easier to see if we look at a slightly more complex example.